minio/minfs/README.md

 * use Minio notifications to actively update metadata
 * one mountpoint per bucket
 * each mountpoint will have its own cache folders and can be mounted to one bucket
-* implement rename files
-* implement mkdir
 * use minio configs? .minfs file for keys?
+* implement encryption support, (a)symmetric
++ implement base path
+* implement support for cancel context